 Your organisation or sector might have inbuilt ethical challenges.
 For example, if you promote cigarettes or unhealthy food and drink, manufacture munitions, or consume large amounts of fossil fuels, then combating ethical dilemmas might be a familiar part of your role.

-On a more personal level, as a leader you may face day-to-day ethical decisions about a range of issues, including recruitment, deployment, and performance management.
-Make a list of the ethical dilemmas and decisions you face, and ask colleagues for input.
+On a more personal level, as a leader, you may face day-to-day ethical decisions about a range of issues, including recruitment, leadership training, employee well-being, deployment, and performance management.
+Make a list of the ethical dilemmas and decisions you face, and ask colleagues for input to promote continuous improvement.

 2. Identify potential conflicts

-It is often possible to see, if viewed objectively, where ethical behaviour could conflict with the expedient needs and driving forces of your organisation.
-For example, the organisation may be driven to reduce costs of purchased raw materials, and may be able to do so by switching from a UK supplier to a 3rd world supplier; but this might then raise ethical considerations about social and economic damage to the UK supplier, and about the living and working conditions of the 3rd world source.
+It is often possible to see if viewed objectively, where ethical behaviour could conflict with the expedient needs and driving forces of your organisation.
+For example, the organisation may be driven to reduce costs of purchased raw materials, and may be able to do so by switching from a UK supplier to a third world supplier; but this might then raise ethical considerations about social and economic damage to the UK supplier, and about the living and working conditions of the third world source.

-In another example, a UK service business may find it financially advantageous to re-locate to a cheaper area of the country, but this would cause significant upheaval and stress to staff and may bring about a significant reduction in property values in their previous community when hundreds of houses are listed for sale simultaneously.
-Local traders and communities may also suffer as the economic engine of the area is removed.
+In another example, a UK service business may find it financially advantageous to relocate to a cheaper area of the country, but this would cause significant upheaval and stress to staff and may bring about a significant reduction in property values in their previous community when hundreds of houses are listed for sale simultaneously.
+Local traders and communities may also suffer as the economic engine of the area is removed, so make sure you manage external influences.

 From your list of ethical dilemmas, identify those that conflict with the organisation’s main objectives.

 For most of us, our values and ethics come in the form of a prioritised list, with some sacrosanct, some preferred, and others more flexible.
 Consider the list of dilemmas that could conflict with business objectives, and identify which are intrinsic to the running of the business, and which you could compromise on.
-For example, if you are an advertising agency focusing on the fast food industry, the success of the organisation relies on its ability to convince the public to consume unhealthy food, so this cannot be compromised.
+For example, if you are an advertising agency and you want to improve collaboration so by focusing on the fast food industry an example of this is could be; the success of the organisation relies on its ability to convince the public to consume unhealthy food, so this cannot be compromised.

 On the other hand, you could potentially reconsider wages and start recycling without causing huge disruption.
-Your ability to compromise will also depend on the extent to which your ethical intentions are shared by others in the organisation.
+Your ability to compromise will also depend on the extent to which your ethical intentions are shared by others in the organisation and what the other manager’s responsibilities are.
 So, if environmental impact is a concern shared by your colleagues, you may be able to achieve the go ahead to make significant changes.

 4. Consider your personal impact on others

-As well as influencing the company’s ethical impact, you are responsible for your own behaviour, and how this affects those around you.
-Exerting pressure on others to achieve targets is probably an intrinsic part of your role, and this can lead to stress and anxiety among team members.
+As well as influencing the company’s ethical impact, you are responsible for your managerial responsibilities, and how this affects collaboration in the workplace.
+Exerting pressure on others to achieve targets is probably an intrinsic part of your role, and this can lead to stress and anxiety among team members, so you can’t let this impact your staffs understanding of the need for quality.
 Of course, you can’t eliminate this pressure, but there are lots of measures you can take to improve the experience of those you manage.

-Empowering and developing others: An ethical leader grows their team and helps people to fulfil their potential, enabling them to gain job satisfaction and high self-esteem.
+Empowering and developing others: An ethical leader becomes a mentor for their team and helps people to fulfil their potential, enabling them to gain job satisfaction and high self-esteem.
 Think about how you can support your team members to be the best they can be.

 Increasing morale and motivation: We now know that people’s brains become significantly more creative and engaged when they are happy and in a positive frame of mind.
 Old-school managers often find this a difficult concept, especially if they come from the ‘you should be grateful just to have a job’ corner.
 But being tough or mean does not make you a strong leader; it takes far greater strength and skill to be supportive and encouraging.
 Consider what you could do to make your team members enthusiastic about performing well.